florianschafer/frogspawn/README.md

 Internally, graphs are efficiently stored in a compressed sparse format with integers as vertex ids.
 Since the average use case deals with labeled graph (i.e. graphs whose vertices represent some business objects or just plain strings), there are a couple of convenience classes that automatically provide a mapping between internal vertex ids and those objects.
-In these cases, it is strongly recommended to use the supplied `LabeledGraphBuilder` for building graphs:
+In these cases, it is strongly recommended using the supplied `LabeledGraphBuilder` for building graphs:

 ```java